A Lightweight, High-Extension, Planar 3-Degree-of-Freedom Manipulator Using Pinched Bistable Tapes: Design and Implementation

 \subsubsection{Pinching Node}

 The pinching node uses a set of motorized rollers.
-The width between the two rollers is predetermined to pinch the two tapes against one another, flattening each out so that it has zero transverse curvature along the contact area with the rollers.
-Therefore, the tape is passively pinched by the rollers.
+The width between the two rollers is predetermined to pinch the two tapes against one another, flattening them so that they have zero transverse curvature along the contact area with the rollers.
+Therefore, each tape is passively pinched by the rollers.

 The tape acts as a linear track for the pinching node.
 When the rollers are not active, the node is simply clamped in place on the tape.
 Extension/retraction of the tape does not change the node's position relative to the tape.
 When active, the rollers are used to drive the node along the tape.